Our most frequently asked questions!

 We recommend all pups and kittens be at least 5 months of age before coming to boarding or grooming.
 This gives them time to get all the rounds of puppy shots at the appropriate ages and to help build up their immune system.
 For puppies, Rabies and the 2nd or 3rd round of Distemper/Parvo is typically given at 16 weeks.
 We'd be happy to look over your puppy's records to make sure that all vaccines have been given in accordance with our veterinarian's recommendations.

 How old does my pet need to be before going to doggie day care?

 At least 6 months old.
-We require all pets that are attending our doggie day care to be spayed or neutered and have all the vaccines required for the resort.
+We require all pets that are attending our doggie day care to be spayed or neutered and have all the vaccines required for boarding.
 Most veterinarians will recommend pups be altered by 6 months of age, but be sure to talk to your veterinarian about your specific pet's needs.
 We want your pet to have a fun and safe time on their first visit to daycare and often puppies younger than 6 months will still be very fearful of new things in their environment.